 I like short people.
 The inverse relationship between your height on your attitude toward learning is interesting.
 I like introducing ideas, exploring concepts, and testing things out with people who are genuinely interested.
 Any learner can have that time when s/he is not prepared to learn, but children seem to have fewer of them.
 Students seem interested in learning about the patterns of the world.
 I also enjoy teaching adults who display these qualities, but it just seems adults come with more issues blocking their openness to real learning.

 The upside of the bureaucracy of public education is that we have experience focusing on the long game.
-We are not opposed to working diligently on small components and bring them together to make a larger whole by the end of the year.
-Public education accepts small chunks, slow progress, and as long as you are being successful by the outside metrics de jour – is often willing to let you close your door or work with your team to accomplish that incremental growth as you deem fit.
+Teachers are not opposed to working diligently on small components and bringing them together to make a larger whole by the end of the year.
+Public education accepts small chunks and slow progress, and as long as you are being successful by the outside metrics de jour – is often willing to let you close your door or work with your team to accomplish that incremental growth as you deem fit.

 Mostly, I am not ready to give up yet.